Tauqeer26/Flutter_prac/README.md

 ## Getting Started

-This project is simply explains how you can call an API.
+This project is all about calling an API.

 The API I used: https://randomuser.me/documentation